vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 4 Above, n.
 3 on p.
 527. For a discussion of this route see below, p.
 563.

 5 HC* p.
-164 gr.he gr.he bhagavān ap¯ujyata khan. ḍaparaśuh. | A seal reading ‘śrīrudrah.’ in ‘first-second century characters’ was reportedly found in the Kushana layers of the so-called Hars.a kā T.īlā in Thanesar (IAR 1987–88, 29).
+164 gr.he gr.he bhagavān apūjyata khan. ḍaparaśuh. | A seal reading ‘śrīrudrah.’ in ‘first-second century characters’ was reportedly found in the Kushana layers of the so-called Hars.a kā T.īlā in Thanesar (IAR 1987–88, 29).